heptarch/heptarch.github.io/drafts/demon.md

 details elude me. <br>

 <i>April 23.</i> אשמדאי in kitchen rummaging through cupboard.
 Tells
-me how to "imprint" polarizations into colloid bath via ight-matter interactions, then methods to "correct" errors in polarization transmission. <br>
+me how to "imprint" polarizations into colloid bath via light-matter interactions, then methods to "correct" errors in polarization transmission. <br>